nodejs/node/doc/api/globals.markdown

 * {Object}

 Modules are cached in this object when they are required.
 By deleting a key value from this object, the next `require` will reload the module.
+Note that this does not apply to [native addons][], for which reloading will result in an Error.

 ### require.extensions